| A Humanist Education as one of the Preconditions for the Transformation

 psychological (previously mentioned “aunts” as well as “uncles”

-This constitutes my opinion as far as the organizational structure of the future
+and so on), and spiritual… This constitutes my opinion as far as the organizational structure of the future

+humanist educational institutions are concerned.
 Territorially, the humanist education does not necessarily directly imply complete

 isolation from the dying civilization, though a certain degree of detachment